 The Doom franchise might hold the number one spot for the most modded game of all time.
 However, I would’t say this was an accident.
 John Carmack’s feats in organization while programming the Doom engine enabled modders to slip right in and start manipulating files right away.

 TeamTNT was a mega group of map makers former around late 1994 through Doom modder’s mailing list.
-The list was used for modders to get in contact with one another to share their work before picked up the slack.
+The list was used for creators to get in contact with one another and share their work before online tools were accessible.
 The team planned for a ‘MegaWad’ to be released freely, boasting over thirty new maps!
-In 1996, just before the mod’s release date approached, idSoftware contacted TeamTNT looking to purchase their megawad to be used in a stand-alone map compilation.
+In 1996, as mod’s release date approached, idSoftware contacted TeamTNT looking to purchase their megawad to be used in a stand-alone map compilation.
 Sure enough the team accepted and TNT: Evilution can be played today along with another another fan megawad, The Plutonia Experiment in Final Doom.

-Side note: many fans were disappointed TeamTNT sold their mod.
+Side note: Many fans back then were disappointed TeamTNT sold their mod.
 Personally, I’m glad their team had the chance to work with id and make some money while doing it!

 In 1997, idSoftware released the SOURCE CODE for the Linux build of Doom to the public.
 Source code is almost always held privately by the developer as it’s a human readable look at how their game was made.
 In a 2005 forum post on SlashDot.org, John Carmack state his opinion on patenting software.
 “Yes, it is a legal tool that may help you against your competitors, but I’ll have no part of it.
 Its basically mugging someone.”

 Despite Boom’s development coming to an end, the changes it made saw release saw the rise in source ports that set to accomplish more than ever thought possible.
-Higher resolutions were enable and AI got smarter, rooms could be stacked on top of each other, levels with multicolored lighting could be loaded in true 3D with mouse freelook, polygonal models replaced sprites and level editing tricks, the list continued to go grow and grow.
-The 1990’s indie game was as relevant in the new millennium as it was the week it came out.
+Higher resolutions were enable, AI got smarter, rooms could be stacked on top of each other, levels with multicolored lighting could be loaded in true 3D with mouse free-look, polygonal models replaced sprites, the list continued to go grow and grow.

 If multiplayer is your jam, it’d be worth checking out the ZDaemon engine.
 Imagine if Steam was way more rudimentary and focused exclusively on Doom multiplayer mods.
 You still have a friends list, text IRC for meeting other players and a library to boot up which ever mod you looked to play.